 Provisional World Electoral Districts (PWEDs) Map

-In 1975, Dr. Hanna Newcombe, director of the Peace Research Institute, Canada, updated it using data from the 1975 Census.
+In 1975, Dr. Hanna Newcombe, director of the Peace Research Institute, Canada, first attempted the districting using data from the 1975 Census.
+Her work built upon a model developed by another world federalist, Ian Hackett, between 1972 and 1973.2

 .